-The VCDPA defines "personal data" as "any information that is linked or reasonably linkable to an identified or identifiable natural person."
+The Virginia Consumer Data Protection Act (VCDPA) defines "personal data" as "any information that is linked or reasonably linkable to an identified or identifiable natural person."
 However, publicly available information, and data that has been de-identified, is excluded from that definition.

 "De-identified data'' is information, which "cannot reasonably be linked to an identified or identifiable natural person [or] a device linked to such person."
 Interestingly, companies must protect de-identified data under the VCDPA to reduce the risk of re-identification.
 Moreover, the law demands that the data controller (any entity that acquires and possesses the personal data of a consumer for its own use) make a public commitment not to make any effort at re-identification.

 Any data controller that discloses de-identified information must use "reasonable" oversight methods to ensure that recipients comply with all contractual obligations and take applicable measures to handle any breaches that may occur.

 Note that the Virginia VCDPA would not restrict either the controller's or the processor's right to "conduct internal research to develop, improve, or repair products, services, or technology."